 November 8th 2016 will be remembered as the date when the Indian economy took a major step towards becoming a cashless ecosystem.

-PM Narendra Modi made a surprise announcement that Rs.500/- and Rs.1000/- notes would seize to be legal tenders.
 This announcement had a ripple effect in the Indian market and the digital transactions per day increased by 10 folds in just one month.

 According to the recent reports by the Ministry of Information Technology of India, digital transactions per day increased from 17 lakhs to a massive 63 lakhs, in case of eWallets and this is just the tip of the iceberg.

-Every mode of digital transaction has experienced a dramatic surge in last one month.
 The transactions using UPI increased from 3721 to 48238 per day, PoS from 50 lakhs to 98 lakhs per day and so on.

-Do we have the infrastructure for cashless economy?
+Do we have the Infrastructure for Cashless Economy?

 The first requirement for a cashless society is the availability of an infrastructure that nurtures cashless transactions.
 India lacks in this position.

-However, banks and financial institutes are upgrading their systems, to avoid any technical lagging.
 Also, the data service i.e. Digital wallet provider companies have to make sure that there is no complications in completing the transactions.

 In such vast interconnected infrastructure where many micro services depend on each other, even a small glitch can create a lot of issues and jeopardize user experience.